octobercms/docs/2.x/database/relations.md

 $comment->save();
 ```

+<a id="oc-deferred-binding"></a>
 ## Deferred Binding

 Deferred bindings allows you to postpone model relationships binding until the master record commits the changes.
 This is particularly useful if you need to prepare some models (such as file uploads) and associate them to another model that doesn't exist yet.

 You can defer any number of **slave** models against a **master** model using a **session key**.
 When the master record is saved along with the session key, the relationships to slave records are updated automatically for you.
 Deferred bindings are supported in the back-end [Form behavior](../backend/form.md) automatically, but you may want to use this feature in other places.

-### Generating a session key
+### Generating a Session Key

 The session key is required for deferred bindings.
 You can think of a session key as of a transaction identifier.
 The same session key should be used for binding/unbinding relationships and saving the master model.
 You can generate the session key with PHP `uniqid()` function.
-Note that the [form helper](../cms/markup.md#oc-forms) generates a hidden field containing the session key automatically.
+Note that the [form helper](../markup/function-form.md) generates a hidden field containing the session key automatically.

 ```php
 $sessionKey = uniqid('session_key', true);
 ```

-### Defer a relation binding
+### Defer a Relation Binding

 The comment in the next example will not be added to the post unless the post is saved.